 When you attach ice melting cables to the roof, be sure to place fasteners UNDER the overlapping shingles – or you will make holes in the roof where water can leak.

-There are many things you need to be aware of when installing this, so first read the installation manual and watch some YouTube videos on how to do this the right and SAFE way.
+There are many things you need to be aware of when installing a roof heat cable, so first read the installation manual and watch some YouTube videos on how to do this the right and SAFE way.

-Also, it will use a good amount of electrical power, and it is not the best solution overall.
+Also, keep in mind that a heat cable will use a good amount of electrical power, and it is not the best solution overall.

 If you hire a contractor that installs professional grade heat cables (240v) you are looking to spend $45-60 per linear foot of roof eave + around $500 electrician fee.